-Virtual Private Networks (VPN) have become widely used tool That help people and companies to securely access a private network.
+Virtual Private Networks (VPN) have become a widely used tool That helps people and companies to securely access a private network.
 And also remotely share sensitive data through public networks.
-Through a VPN users are able to access resources on remote networks, such as files, printers, databases, or internal websites.
+Through a VPN user are able to access resources on remote networks, such as files, printers, databases, or internal websites.
 The main idea is that VPNs can generate virtual P2P (point-to-point) connections, so-called encrypted tunnels.
 That will allow you to use the Internet as a medium for transporting data and that will be hard to intercept and access by third-parties.
 Also, it will allow you to spoof your physical location because your actual IP address is replaced by the VPN provider.
 If you are looking for VPN connection here how to setup vpn on windows 10 and client access.

 Post Contents :-

 - 2 How to setup vpn on windows 10 for Incoming VPN

 Pre-requirement for VPN configuration